Biden swiftly begins sweeping away Trump's immigration barriers

 “The situation at the border is one we intend to change, but it is going to take considerable time,” he said.

+On Tuesday, Republican Senator Marco Rubio called the bill a “non-starter” that included “a blanket amnesty for people who are here unlawfully.”

+Advocates acknowledge privately that the bill will probably serve more as a statement of goals to set the stage for a series of smaller, single-issue bills that might attract more bipartisan support.

-Reporting by Mimi Dwyer in Los Angeles, Mica Rosenberg in New York and Ted Hesson in Washington and Kristina Cooke in Los Angeles; Additional reporting by Dan Trotta; Editing by Ross Colvin, Aurora Ellis and Paul Simao
+Reporting by Mimi Dwyer in Los Angeles, Mica Rosenberg in New York, Ted Hesson in Washington and Kristina Cooke in Los Angeles; Additional reporting by Dan Trotta; Editing by Ross Colvin, Aurora Ellis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.